happyPrince169/Disaster_Response_Pipeline/README.md

 - README.md

+# Description

+App folder contains templates folder and "run.py" for the web app.

+Data folder contains the datasets and the scripts "process_data.py" for data cleaning and transfering.

+Models folder including "train_classifier.py" and "classifier.pkl" for the ML model.
+Because of the file size limit of GitHub, I cannot push the pkl file to the repo.

+README file

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.